We have already installed rbenv. We should now install the ruby version desired by us. In my case that is

 rbenv install 2.5.3

 It should output a few lines, take some time and then tell you that version 2.5.3 was installed.
-However, there is a problem - if the installation fails, especially during compilation, the terminal gets stuck and there is no output on the terminal.
+However, there is a problem - if the installation fails, especially during compilation, sometimes, the terminal gets stuck and there is no output on the terminal.
 It just appears to be installing for a long time (forever).
 To get more info about what is happening, run the following:

 rbenv install -f -v 2.5.3